psychemedia/island-storynotes/ardlamont-case/hambrough_telling.md

 entailment from great grandfather John Hambrough

-And that is what happenend aftervisting Lymingotn for drink on way to boat, end searching from Hambrough in in Newspaper archive when getting home
+And that is what happenend after visting Lymingotn for drink on way to boat, end searching from Hambrough in a Newspaper archive when getting home